nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 A correct answer without requesting for a hint will earn you **2 points**!
 Whereas a correct answer with hint requested will earn you **1 point**.
 You will not be awarded any points for incorrect answers.
 You can view the points you have accumulated with the `stats` command, which will be further explained in a [later section](#312-displaying-stats-stats) of this guide.

 Regardless of right or wrong answer, an explanation about the question will be displayed after you give an answer.
-You will then proceed to the next question.
+You will then be directed to start the next question.

 Note:
 - The maximum time limit for each question that you can choose is 1000 seconds.